 Patch Test New Products

-Before applying a new product all over your face, it's crucial to perform a patch test to ensure it doesn't cause irritation.
-Apply a small amount of the product to a discreet area of skin, such as behind the ear or on the inner arm, and wait 24-48 hours to see if any reaction occurs.
+Before applying any new product all over your face, patch test it first.
+Apply a small amount to a discreet spot such as the inner arm, then wait 24 hours to see whether any redness, itching, or stinging develops.
+This step matters even more for reactive, sensitive skin, where a reaction can itself leave the skin looking irritated for days.

-Be Cautious With Essential Oils And Plant Extracts
+Be Thoughtful With Essential Oils And Plant Extracts

 Seek Professional Advice